greatbignate/mc-exercise/FUBAR.md

 We are messing this up..
-Blah blah blah blah blah, whiskey tango foxtrot
--- "Ted" and "Alice" iteration 1
+Blah blah blah blah blah, whiskey tango foxtrot // Carol comment iteration 1.2 "Don't be a blue falcon"// -- "Ted" and "Alice" iteration 1

 Life is like a box of chocolates, you never know what you're going to get -- "Ted" and "Alice" iteration 2

+Situation
+Normal
+All
+Farkled
+Up
+-- Carol iteration 1.2